Archive of ‘Sculpture’ category

 All images via the artist’s website.

-To see more of Pamela Sunday‘s work, please visit her website.
+To see more of Marcelo Daldoce‘s work, please visit his website.

-Images via the artist’s website.
-Artist found via The Jealous Curator.
+All images via the artist’s website.
+Artist found via Booooooom.